 Turning to the killing of George Floyd, we see these factors seemingly fall away.
 Four officers were involved in restraining Floyd.
 Two of them, Thomas Lane and his partner J.A.
 Kueng, were rookies—Lane was hired by the Minneapolis Police Department in February 2019 and graduated as a police cadet a month later.
 The two other officers, including Derek Chauvin—who at present is the only officer charged with the murder of Floyd—were veterans.
 Three of the officers knelt on Floyd over the nine minutes in which he slowly died.
 Importantly, according to the complaint against Chauvin, Lane, who was kneeling on Floyd’s legs, at one point questioned Chauvin’s actions.
 Lane asked, “Should we roll him on his side?”
 Chauvin replied, “No, staying put where we got him.”
 Lane pressed again, “I am worried about excited delirium or whatever.”
 Chauvin dismissed this worry, saying, “That’s why we have him on his stomach.”
 Over the course of the nine minutes, none of the three officers moved from their positions.

 While command failures are clearly present—and may extend back to the officers’ training, there is also what appears to be a lack of courage.
 Lane to his credit, it would appear, sensed or realized that something was wrong.
 He arguably attempted to stop Chauvin but, to his discredit, he deferred—or cowered—to Chauvin’s orders or seniority.
 We do not know what Lane believed was occurring, but if he believed he needed to intervene on Floyd’s behalf, he did not do enough.
-In those circumstances, we can admit it would have taken a remarkable degree of courage to intervene sufficiently to stop Chauvin.
+In those circumstances, we have to acknowledge it would have taken a remarkable degree of courage–primarily moral–for a rookie to intervene against a superior and seasoned veteran sufficiently to stop the killing.
 But it is, in fact, in precisely such circumstances that we ask our officers to be remarkably courageous.

 As we launched off Midway doing a typical training mission, some hundred miles away we got a tipper that there were Soviet fighter jets taking off out of Cam Ranh Bay.
 We didn’t normally get to see these guys… As we vectored toward Cam Ranh Bay, these guys did something even more unusual: they turned south and started coming to us.
 So now this is really interesting.
 We got two F-4 Phantoms, nobody over the age of 28 in both cockpits, I’m in the backseat of the lead airplane with Rory Banks.
 We are just recently graduated from Top Gun, we got all this knowledge, all this training, all this education, and we are going up against two small, fast-moving targets.